-- Start Computer Setup. - Computers or tablets with keyboards: - 1.
-Turn off the computer. - Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
-Turn off the tablet. - Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - 2.
-At the BIOS administrator password prompt, enter the BIOS administrator password, and then press - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - Use the enter key, left mouse click, or touch screen to select the Automatic DriveLock check box. - To save your changes and exit Computer Setup, select the Save icon and then follow the on-screen instructions.
+- 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
+Turn off the computer. - 2.
+Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
+Turn off the tablet. - 2.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - At the BIOS administrator password prompt, enter the BIOS administrator password, and then press enter. - Select Security, select Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 4.
+Use the enter key, left mouse click, or touch screen to select the Automatic DriveLock check box. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.